Belgium

 Excise goods are divided into the following two groups:

-• Community excise products are defined as excise products at an EU-level and include the following product categories: (a) alcoholic beverages and ethyl alcohol, (b) energy products and electricity and (c) manufactured tobacco.
-The goods can be send from one Member State to another Member State for commercial purposes under (i) the duty paid arrangement via submission of an electronic simplified administrative document (e-SAD) via EMCS or (ii) under the excise suspension arrangement via submission of an electronic administrative document (e-AD) via EMCS.
+• Community excise products are defined as excise products at an EU-level and include the following product categories: (i) alcoholic beverages and ethyl alcohol, (ii) energy products and electricity, and (iii) manufactured tobacco.
+The goods can be sent from one member state to another member state for commercial purposes under (i) the duty paid arrangement via submission of an electronic simplified administrative document (e-SAD) via the Excise Movement and Control System (EMCS) or (ii) under the excise suspension arrangement via submission of an electronic administrative document (e-AD) via the EMCS.

-• National excise products are defined at the Member State level, in which the latter has chosen to identify certain product categories as excise sensitive goods.
-In Belgium, the national excise products are (a) non-alcoholic beverages, (b) coffee and tea, and (c) as of 1 January 2024 liquids for electronic cigarettes (e-liquids).
-National excise products have different license, movement and compliance requirements in comparison to the European excise products and are decided by the Member State.
+• National excise products are defined at the member state level, in which the member state has chosen to identify certain product categories as excise-sensitive goods.
+In Belgium, the national excise products are (i) non-alcoholic beverages, (ii) coffee and tea, and (iii), as of 1 January 2024, liquids for electronic cigarettes (e-liquids).
+National excise products have different licence, movement, and compliance requirements in comparison to the European excise products and are decided by the member state.

 Property taxes